Clearwater Payments Review: Fees, Complaints, & Lawsuits

 Variable Contract Terms

-We are unable to locate any information about the standard Clearwater Payments contract at this time.
-The company does not provide its pricing or documentation on its website, and there are no Clearwater Payments complaints that describe specific aspects of its contract.
-Given the company’s history, it is likely that Clearwater Payments offers an automatically renewing contract of up to four years with a $495 early termination fee and accompanying four-year, non-cancellable equipment lease.
-However, it’s entirely possible that Clearwater has overhauled its former pricing approach for something more competitive with the cheapest merchant accounts.
+Currently, there’s no available information about the standard Clearwater Payments contract.
+The company doesn’t disclose its pricing or documentation on its website, and there are no Clearwater Payments complaints detailing specific aspects of its contract.
+Considering its history, it’s probable that Clearwater Payments offers an automatically renewing contract of up to four years, possibly accompanied by a $495 early termination fee and a four-year, non-cancellable equipment lease.
+However, there’s a possibility that Clearwater has revamped its previous pricing approach to offer something more competitive with the cheapest merchant accounts available.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, Clearwater Payments also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
-However, pricing is not disclosed on either of those services.
-Additional Clearwater Payments rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates typically apply to these e-commerce services.
+In addition to its in-store payment processing services, Clearwater Payments also advertises its virtual terminal and payment gateway services on its website.
+However, pricing details for these services are not disclosed.
+Additional Clearwater Payments rates and fees, such as gateway fees, technical support fees, batch fees, and additional transaction rates, are typically applicable to these e-commerce services.

 No Red Flags

-As with the previous section of this review, we will assign Clearwater Payments an “A” rating based on the absence of any merchant complaints.
-However, it comes with a caveat that Clearwater’s executive team has previously scored very poorly in this category.
-If you have any specific knowledge of the standard Clearwater Payments contract (including any PCI compliance fees or monthly minimum fees), please share it in the comment section below this review.
+Similar to the previous section of this review, we’ll assign Clearwater Payments an “A” rating due to the absence of any merchant complaints.
+However, it’s important to note that Clearwater’s executive team has previously scored poorly in this category.
+If you have specific knowledge regarding the standard Clearwater Payments contract, including any PCI compliance fees or monthly minimum fees, feel free to share it in the comment section below this review.

 Clearwater Payments e-commerce services